ivanamati/NLP.Review_Starbucks_Analysis/README.md

-# Voice Assistant

-This project is a simple voice assistant that recognizes and processes spoken input using speech recognition libraries, and responds to user queries like checking the weather, time, or playing music.
-The project uses two different speech recognition engines: Whisper and Google.
-The recognized text is then processed to remove stopwords, punctuation, and perform lemmatization before matching it against predefined commands.
+# Starbucks Review Classifier

+This project focuses on classifying customer reviews for Starbucks using natural language processing (NLP) techniques.
+The goal is to analyze sentiment in the reviews and predict whether a review is positive, negative, or neutral.

 ## Features

-- **Speech Recognition**: Uses `speech_recognition` library to convert speech to text.
-- **Natural Language Processing**: Utilizes `nltk` for tokenization, stopword removal, and lemmatization.
+- **Data Preprocessing**: Cleans and prepares text data for analysis, including tokenization, stopword removal, and lemmatization.
-- **Text-to-Speech**: Uses `pyttsx3` for converting text responses into speech.
-- **Multiple Speech Recognizers**: Includes support for both Whisper and Google recognizers.
-- **Predefined Command Recognition**: Supports commands related to weather, time, and playing music.
+- **Exploratory Data Analysis (EDA)**: Visualizes word distributions, sentiment scores, and more.
+- **Modeling**: Implements and compares various machine learning models for sentiment classification, including Logistic Regression, Naive Bayes, and Support Vector Machines (SVM).
+- **Evaluation**: Assesses model performance using metrics like accuracy, precision, recall, and F1-score.

 ## Installation

-To run this project, you'll need to install the following Python packages:
+To run this project locally, you'll need Python and the following libraries:

-pip install SpeechRecognition nltk pyttsx3
+pip install pandas numpy matplotlib seaborn scikit-learn nltk